Enome/jungles/components/README.md

 });
 ```

-If you want to create yoru own components check out the component structure at [Jungles Panel](https://github.com/Enome/jungles/tree/master/panel#component-structure)
+If you want to create your own components check out the component structure at [Jungles Panel](https://github.com/Enome/jungles/tree/master/panel#component-structure)